-Zooming in on the reads, you see how the color of the reads changes (see figure 19.74.
+Zooming in on the reads, you see how the color of the reads changes (see figure 19.84.
 They go from blue (paired) to green, meaning that at this point, the reverse part of the paired reads no longer match the reference sequence.

-Figure 19.74: Zooming where the single reads kick in.
+Figure 19.81: Coloring of the reads.